robocorp/template-python-assistant-ai/README.md

 The template provides you with the basic structure of an Assistant project: a chat interface that allows the user to communicate with a GPT model.
 The environment contains the most used libraries, so you do not have to start thinking about those right away.

+To get the Assistant running, you will need an Open AI API key in the Control Room Vault.
+Firstly, follow the [Open AI documentation](https://platform.openai.com/docs/quickstart/build-your-application) to generate an API key and copy it's value.
+Then go to Control Room and create a new Vault Secret as desribed in [Our Guide](https://robocorp.com/docs/development-guide/variables-and-secrets/vault).
+The Secret name will be `openai` and the key will be `key`.

 👉 After running the bot, check out the `log.html` under the `output` -folder.

 The template shows you how to use Robocorp Vault for your secrets and how to create robots that interact with humans and AI models, in this case OpenAI's GPT.